Ritik1507/Ritik1507/README.md

 # Welcome to My Data Science Portfolio

 Hello!
-I'm Ritik, a passionate and enthusiastic data scientist and data analyst.
+I'm Ritik.
 I am currently in my final year, persuing a B.Tech degree in Information Technology from NIT, Raipur.
 This repository showcases my projects, skills, and interests in data science and analytics.

 ## About Me